vyomasystems-lab/challenges-SoumitroV/README.md

 ## Level-1 Design-1 Multiplexer

 The first design was that of a 31:1 multiplexer, with 31 input lines (each 2 bit wide), 5 bit select bus and 1 output line.
 The block diagram of multiplexer with input and output is presented in Fig. 2.
 A simple test was used wherein the select signal was incremented from 5'd0 to 5'd30.
 The input corresponding to select signal was driven with 2'd2 and rest all inputs were driven with 2'd1.
-The output was tested to assert if was equal to 2'd2 for all select inputs, if not then the DUT was said to fail the test.
+The output was tested to assert if was equal to 2'd2 for all select inputs, else the DUT was said to fail the test.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/41693726/180592066-e2d1feb6-8311-4a6e-a4f8-dcac7ae7edbb.png"  height="400" >